License GuideSOC 29-1214

 Read more

-Dermatologists must complete continuing education to renew their licenses.
-Your state board sets the exact number of hours required each cycle.
-Expect mandatory courses on ethics and state regulations.
-Check your specific state board's renewal requirements for the precise CE hours and deadline.
+Dermatologists need continuing education credits to renew their licenses.
+The number of hours required and which topics you must cover depend on your state.
+Common requirements include ethics and state-specific regulations.
+Check your state board's renewal rules for exact numbers.

 Is This For You